 What’s the verdict?

 Ready for it?
 It depends.
 During my husband's company's annual enrollment we compared the High Deductible Health Plan with a low deductible insurance plan.
 To see whether a HDHP was a good choice for us we ran the numbers.
 We considered how much we would save in monthly premiums combined with the employer contribution we would receive ($600).
-In our case, with a $6,000 family deductible the High Deductible Health Plan still didn’t make sense for us.
-Which meant we also had to forgo the HSA and the free money from my husband’s employer.
+In previous years we went with a regular PPO and FSA.
+In 2019 and for 2020 we selected the HDHP and funding an HSA.

 Your situation will, undoubtedly, be different from mine.
 If you aren’t sure how to decide, consult with your HR rep, tax adviser or a CFP® Practitioner.
 The FSA is not as flexible as the HSA in terms of rolling over money from year to year.
 However, it does allow you to pay for some of your qualified medical expenses with pre-tax money without the potential financial risk of using a High Deductible Health Plan.